BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/meetings/22-04-04-April-Event.md

 - **Doctoral Consortium**: A session for PhD students who have recently graduated or are near graduation to present their thesis research to interested members of the academic and industrial research community.
 - **Invited Keynotes**: We will have some invited keynote speakers from academia and industry as well as from recently appointed BMVA Distinguished Fellows.
 - **The 'Missing Oral' Sessions**: Many researchers missed out on presenting interesting work in person due to the need for virtual conferences.
-We will organise sessions to allow researchers who would have received an oral presentation at one of the conferences that became virtual during the pandemic to apply to give their presentation.
+We will organise sessions to allow researchers who received an oral presentation at one of the conferences that became virtual during the pandemic to apply to give their presentation.
 - **Early Career Researcher Networking Session**: A session for recently appointed faculty to meet and present their research topics as well as receive guidance from senior researchers.
 - **Industry Sessions**: Industrial research groups will be able to host individual and joint sessions.